yinglinzheng/yinglinzheng.github.io/docs/README.md

 My research interests lie at human-centric computer vision and graphics.
 I serve as the reviewer of CVPR 2022, 2023 and ECCV 2022.

 ## News
 - [Oct.
-2022] I and my roommate [Wenjin Deng](https://wenjindeng.netlify.app/) won the National Scholarship for Graduate Students at the same time.
+2022] I and my roommate [Wenjin Deng](https://wenjindeng.netlify.app/) won the National Scholarship for Postgraduate Students at the same time.
 - [Sep.
 2022] My tutorial about [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239) is available on [Bilibili](https://www.bilibili.com/video/BV1rW4y1Y7M5/).
 - [Jun.
 2022] The [LAION-Face](https://github.com/FacePerceiver/LAION-Face) dataset was released to support large-scale face pretraining.
 - [Jun.
 2022] I received the reward of Excellent from the Star of Tomorrow Internship program in Microsoft Research Asia.